hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P1 — Close remaining selected detection-tail contracts

-The graph is memory-feasible and detection-tail aligned/compact slices, residual Add, four-way multi-group gathers, class Sigmoid output Quantize, and the final piecewise box-scale Mul are lowered without scalar packing or an extra tensor pass.
+The graph is memory-feasible and detection-tail aligned/compact slices, residual Add/Sub, four-way multi-group gathers, class Sigmoid output Quantize, and the final box-scale scalar Mul are lowered without scalar packing or an extra tensor loop.
 The source-op 242/244 coordinate splits preserve the full innermost 2,100 locations and alias the low/high two-plane intervals at offsets 0 and 4,200.
 The following constant Add stages its 4,200-byte operand with one DMA and runs one contiguous Spatz call.
 Both compact Sub instances use the same contiguous Spatz binary path and preserve positive-scale rounding.
-Command generation now stops at source op 247 scalar Mul; lower that selected contract next, then continue one unsupported source ID at a time through reshape and final output handling.
+Source op 247 scalar Mul is one exact AFU LUT pass.
+Command generation now stops at source op 252, the final compact plane-axis Concat of `[1,2,2100]`, `[1,2,2100]`, and `[1,80,2100]`; lower it as three contiguous local DMA segments, then continue one unsupported source ID at a time through reshape and final output handling.

 ### P3 — Performance and DMA overlap